 Analysis 2 [5 points].
 Consider the list of physical attributes and characteristics.
 Organize these such that each is declared as a variable with its proper type.
 Can some of these attributes/characteristics be arranged into a hierarchy of related attributes/characteristics?
 Discuss.

+READ MORE

 2.3.
 Reflection [10 points]

 Reflection 1 [5 points].
-Consider your response to Analysis 1, are there functions that can be combined so that the object can be represented with a more concise program?
+Considering your response to Analysis 1, are there functions that can be combined so that the object can be represented with a more concise program?
 Are there new functions that should be introduced to better describe your object such that the functions are more modular?
 Discuss.

 Reflection 2 [5 points].
 Have you heard of abstraction?
 How does abstraction in computer science relate to the process of identifying the functions and characteristics as you have done in this exercise?
 Discuss.

+READ MORE

+READ MORE

 Deadlines and Hand-In